back

 Learning the Language of Twitter Metrics

-Once you start decoding these signals, you stop just throwing content out there and start having a real, strategic conversation.
-You can finally move past the guesswork and make smart, data-backed decisions that build a genuinely connected community around your brand.
+Once you start interpreting these signals, you are no longer just throwing things out into the wind and instead are having a real, strategic conversation.
+You don’t have to guess anymore and can start making smart, data-driven decisions that build an actually engaged community around your brand.

 The Core Engagement Metrics

-At the heart of Twitter, there are a handful of key interactions that tell most of the story.
-Each one represents a different level of interest from a user, ranging from a quick glance to a full-blown endorsement.
-Getting this hierarchy right is the first step to truly understanding how you're performing.
+At the heart of Twitter are a few key interactions that reveal how people respond to your content.
+Each represents a different level of interest, from a quick glance to active participation.
+Understanding this hierarchy is essential to measure real performance.

 Digging Deeper Into What People Do Next